clux/kubecon2020/source/slides.md

 - Finding invarints in Go codebase
 - Use Rust Generics to model the API <!-- .element: class="fragment" -->
-- Async Rust <!-- .element: class="fragment" -->
+- Controller<K> <!-- .element: class="fragment" -->

 notes:
 - We'll identify some of these invariants while covering parts the kubernetes codebase.
 - Then talk about how to model the same api in rust using generics, and see that it gives us the same consistency more-or-less for free.
-- We'll also touch on async api design in rust during this modelling process.
-Since async rust was only properly released about a year ago, so if you're not familiar, you'll at least see some of the now more established patterns.
+- We'll also talk about abstractions on top of this rust Api, that ultimately lets you write light weight controllers

 <!--Still, it's not a magic bullet.
 Kubernetes is written in Go; Any broken invariants on the Go side would still need to be respected in rust land.